Birch Bayh: "The Father of Title IX"

 Bayh was influential in the addition of Title IX to the Higher Education Act, to give women equal opportunities in public education.
 Bayh was Title IX's author, the first person to introduce it in Congress, and its chief Senate sponsor.

 As Bayh was getting the Equal Rights Amendment out of committee, the Higher Education Act of 1965 was on the floor for reauthorization, and on February 28, 1972, Senator Bayh introduced the ERA's equal education provision as an amendment.

-In his remarks on the Senate floor, Bayh said, "We are all familiar with the stereotype of women as pretty things who go to college to find a husband, go on to graduate school because they want a more interesting husband, and finally marry, have children, and never work again.
+In his remarks on the Senate floor, Bayh said, "We are all familiar with the stereotype of women as pretty things who go to college to find a husband, go on to postgraduate education because they want a more interesting husband, and finally marry, have children, and never work again.
 The desire of many schools not to waste a 'man's place' on a woman stems from such stereotyped notions.
-But the facts absolutely contradict these myths about the 'weaker sex' and it is time to change our operating assumptions."
+But the facts absolutely contradict these myths about the 'weaker sex' and it is time to change our operating assumptions".

 "While the impact of this amendment would be far-reaching", Bayh concluded, "it is not a panacea.
 It is, however, an important first step in the effort to provide for the women of America something that is rightfully theirs — an equal chance to attend the schools of their choice, to develop the skills they want, and to apply those skills with the knowledge that they will have a fair chance to secure the jobs of their choice with equal pay for equal work".

 Title IX became law on June 23, 1972, and is best known for expanding opportunities for female athletes.
-Bayh has since been called "the father of Title IX."
+Bayh has since been called "the father of Title IX".